techwhizbang/bluecollar/README.md

 ## What is it?

-The aim of `bluecollar` is to provide a simple yet fully featured distributed background processing solution written in Clojure.
+The aim of `bluecollar` is to provide a simple yet full featured distributed background processing solution written in Clojure.

 <br/><br/><br/>